fachat/cbm_ultipet/README.md

 Two SID chips are included for your stereo sound pleasure.

 The two SID outputs are mixed with the DAC audio output from the Ultra-CPU base.
+Also, the beeper sound is mixed into the overall sound output.

+Two audio amps are included to, so speakers can be directly connected to the board (switched off when the audio jack is used).

 ### Keyboard shift lock and reset